Birth Certificate for a Newborn Baby

 Why do I need extra copies of my baby’s birth certificate?

 Any certificate of birth issued by a hospital is not a legal document.
-You need to apply for a birth certificate to be at your local county department.
-You will be required to submit copies of the birth certificate on the following occasions:
+You need to apply for a birth certificate through your local county department.
+You will be required to submit copies of the birth certificate during the following occasions:

 - Getting your child into school or at the time of school enrollment

 - Getting a work permit